bousettayounes/Snowflake_Datawarehouse_Project/README.md

 ## Overview

-This project implements a comprehensive data warehouse solution using Snowflake, architected according to the industry-standard Bronze, Silver, and Gold layered approach.
+This project implements a comprehensive data warehouse solution using Snowflake, architected according to the industry-standard [Bronze, Silver, Gold] layered approach.
 This robust framework transforms raw data into business-ready insights through progressive refinement stages.

 ---